froger-me/regen-thumbs/README.md

 # Regen.
 Thumbs

 Regen.
-Thumbs - regenerate Worpdpress post thumbnails per post in one click!
+Thumbs - regenerate WordPress post thumbnails per post in one click!

-This plugin adds a button to the Wordpress post edit screen to regenerate all the thumbnails associated to the post using ajax.
+This plugin adds a button to the WordPress post edit screen to regenerate all the thumbnails associated to the post using ajax.
 Compatible with Woocommerce.

 ### Installation
-Upload the plugin files to the `/wp-content/plugins/regen-thumbs` directory of your Wordpress installation.
+Upload the plugin files to the `/wp-content/plugins/regen-thumbs` directory of your WordPress installation.

 ## Hooks - filters